slackhq/circuit/docs/tutorial.md

 ## Events

-So far, we've only covered _state_.
+So far, we've covered _state_.
 State is produced by the presenter and consumed by the UI.
-That's only half of the UDF picture though!
-Events are the opposite: they're produced by the UI and consumed by the presenter.
+That's only half of the UDF picture though! _Events_ are the inverse: they're produced by the UI and consumed by the presenter.
 Events are how you can trigger actions in your app, such as navigation. _This completes the circuit._

-Events in Circuit are a little unconventional in Circuit doesn't actually provide first-party infrastructure for pipelining events from the UI to presenters.
+Events in Circuit are a little unconventional in that Circuit doesn't provide structured APIs for pipelining events from the UI to presenters.
 Instead, we use an _event sink property_ pattern, where states contain a trailing `eventSink` function that accepts events and can be emitted to by the UI.

 This provides many benefits, see the [events](states-and-events.md) guide for more information.